What Are Sessions in Google Analytics?

-To use the tool, find Organic Traffic Insights under Keyword Research in the left-hand menu:
+To use the tool, find Organic Traffic Insights under “Keyword Research” in the sidebar menu:

-If you don’t have a project, set one up by selecting the Add new project button at the top right of the screen:
+If you don’t have a project, set one up by selecting the “Add new project” button at the top right of the screen.

-Open the Organic Traffic Insights tool and select Set up.
+Open the Organic Traffic Insights tool and select “Set up.”

-The tool will prompt you to connect your Google Analytics account:
+The tool will prompt you to connect your Google Analytics account.